top of page

 Wedderspoon Manuka Honey

 KFactor conveys the purity of honey by measuring the percentage of pollen in it, which is manuka pollen.
 It does not measure MGO and UMF.
-KFactor is a great marketing term, but not a measure of a honey's potency.
+KFactor is a great marketing term, but it is not a measure of a honey's potency.

 Manuka honey is the ONLY honey in the world with meaningful levels of MG.
 The amount of MG in a Manuka honey determines its value.
 If your honey has low levels (or no levels) of MG, it really shouldn't cost you more than any other table honey.